DIVD-NL/web-csirt/csirt.divd.nl/index.md

 ---
 ## The DIVD CSIRT...

-... supports the [Dutch Institute for Vulnerability Disclosure](https://divd.nl), in its mission "...to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
-We have a global reach, but do it Dutch style: open, honest, collaborative and for free."
+... supports the [Dutch Institute for Vulnerability Disclosure](https://divd.nl), in its mission “…to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can fix them.
+We have a global reach, but do it Dutch style: open, honest, collaborative, and for free.”

-The CSIRT handles the scanning for and disclosure of vulnerabilities, eithr discovered by DIVD researchers or third parties, as well as warnign people for leaked credentials.
+The CSIRT handles the scanning for and disclosing vulnerabilities, either discovered by DIVD researchers or third parties and warning people for leaked credentials.

 ## Our blog